RaiMan/SikuliX-2014/README.md

 **--- Basic compile/package/install for each module**

-You have 2 options, to selectively run the POM of a specific module alone:
+You have 3 options, to selectively run the POM of a specific module alone:
  1. in the root folder run<br />`mvn -pl<ModuleName> [clean] [compile|package|install]` <br />where `<ModuleName>` is the respective folder name
  2. in the module's folder run <br />`mvn [clean] [compile|package|install]`
+ 3. use the respective build steps in your IDE being in one of the module projects

-where you might additionally use the above mentioned profile switches
+You might additionally use the above mentioned profile switches.

 **--- How to produce the ready to use jars ...**